16jalayt/Compilers-Class/README.md

 Scanner then goes through that string character by character, building tokens as it goes.
 Main will print out the tokens produced by scanner, ending once scanner produces and End of File character OR if scanner produces an illegal token.

-Status/ Current Problems:
-Currently our scanner works, but we are having issues with it identifying tabs as whitespaces.